1PriceSwipes Agent Training

 4. Log in using the same login information you use for GHL on your computer.

-5. Use the app for quick field updates, but still do a laptop review when you can.
+5. Use the app for quick field updates, but still do a laptop pipeline review when you can.

 Simple rule: Phone app for quick updates.
 Laptop for cleaner notes, pipeline review, aged-lead calling lists, and making sure every lead is dispositioned correctly.